 - Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance; - The site is in a prominent position on the edge of Skipton.
-Development proposals should be carefully and sensitively designed to minimise visual impact on the character and appearance of the area, and include measures to minimise impacts on air quality, noise and light pollution. - Access to the site is to be gained from Shortbank Road. - Development proposals on this site must accord with all relevant policies of the local plan.
+Development proposals will be carefully and sensitively designed to minimise visual impact on the character and appearance of the area, and include measures to minimise impacts on air quality, noise and light pollution. - A Landscape Visual Impact Assessment (LVIA) is required to assess the likely effects of change on the landscape as a result of the development, specifically on views into and out of the Yorkshire Dales National Park.
+The LVIA will help locate and design the development so that negative landscape effects are avoided, appropriately reduced or offset - Access to the site is to be gained from Shortbank Road. - Development proposals for this site must accord with local plan policies H2 and INF3 (which set out requirements for contributions towards affordable housing and sport, open space and recreation facilities) and all other relevant local plan policies.